aembke/fred.rs/README.md

 This module also contains a [separate test application](bin/pipeline_test) that can be used to demonstrate the effects of pipelining.
 This test application also contains some helpful information on how to use the tracing features.

+## ACL & Authentication

+Prior to the introduction of ACL commands in Redis version 6 clients would authenticate with a single password.
+If callers are not using the ACL interface, or using Redis version <=5.x, they should configure the client to automatically authenticate by using the `password` field on the `RedisConfig` and leaving the `username` field as `None`.

+If callers are using ACLs and Redis version >=6.x they can configure the client to automatically authenticate by using the `username` and `password` fields on the provided `RedisConfig`.

+**It is required that the authentication information provided to the `RedisConfig` allows the client to run `CLIENT SETNAME` and `CLUSTER NODES`.** Callers can still change users via the `auth` command later, but it recommended to instead use the username and password provided to the `RedisConfig` so that the client can automatically authenticate after reconnecting.

 ## Tests

 To run the unit and integration tests: